-Figure 7.3.4: Gardens and Designed Landscapes, Scheduled Ancient Monuments & Listed Buildings
+Figure 8.3.4: Gardens and Designed Landscapes, Scheduled Ancient Monuments & Listed Buildings

-Figure 7.3.5: Designated Landscapes, Archaeological & Listed Buildings
+Figure 8.3.5: Designated Landscapes, Archaeological & Listed Buildings

-Category C(S) Listed Buildings Figure 7.3.6: Archaeological Sites (unscheduled), Category C (S) Listed Buildings & Conservation Areas
+Category C(S) Listed Buildings Figure 8.3.6: Archaeological Sites (unscheduled), Category C(S) Listed Buildings & Conservation Areas

-Appendix 7.4 Summary of Environmental Problems from the Baseline Data.
+Appendix 8.4 Summary of Environmental Problems from the Baseline Data

-Table 7.4.1: Significant environmental problems: air quality
+Table 8.4.1: Significant environmental problems: air quality

-SEA Topic Significant environmental problems Air No significant effects near waste management facilities or quarries, but there is an issue of odour from sewerage works near development in Inverurie. an issue of odour nom sewerage works hear development in invertine.
+SEA Topic Significant environmental problems Air No significant effects near waste management facilities or quarries, but there is an issue of odour from sewerage works near development in Inverurie.

-Table 7.4.2: Significant environmental problems: water quality
+Table 8.4.2: Significant environmental problems: water quality

 SEA Topic Significant environmental problems Water A decline and mortalities in the number of species of international importance if water levels fall.
 (For example Salmon deaths in the river Dee during low flows in 2004) Need to reduce water abstraction by incorporating water efficient technologies into new development (e.g. industrial and domestic) in light of the predicted decrease in summer rainfall.
-A decrease in summer precipitation may lead to a decline in ground levels in upland areas and reduce the likelihood of new developroposals in these areas.
+A decrease in summer precipitation may lead to a decline in ground water levels in upland areas and reduce the likelihood of new development proposals in these areas.
 Future development may put a constraint on maintaining ground water and river levels.
 53.1km of water courses in the North East are classified as poor or seriously polluted as a result of poor chemistry and biology quality.
 A build-up of nitrates from diffuse pollution within the River Ythan catchment is adversely affecting species that live in the mud flats of the river mouth, which is an internationally designated natural heritage site.
 Peterhead Power Station is likely to be contributing to the poor water quality.
 In the Aberdeenshire the main cause of poor quality coastline is the result of sewage effluent being released untreated.
 Major impact both on the sand dune erosion, wildlife and the enjoyment of other beach users from motorised vehicles.

-Table 7.4.3: Significant environmental problems: soil quality
+Table 8.4.3: Significant environmental problems: soil quality